jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 Actions are useful when:

 * You want to define one or more operations that can be executed repeatedly
 * You want to make it easy for end-users to invoke common operations, either by clicking a menu item or by configuring a rule on a folder that will execute the operations automatically
 * You want to perform one or more operations on a schedule (which isn't covered in this tutorial)

 Part 1 of this document explains how to implement the “back-end” piece of the action.
 The document includes two different examples.
 One action, called “Move Replaced” will be used as a “Rule Action”.
 The other action is called “Set Web Flag” and it will be called from menu items in the user interface.

 Part 2 explains how to configure the Alfresco Share user interface to work with the custom actions you developed in Part 1.

 Setup
 =====
 Before getting too far down the road, let me tell you about the tools you'll need and then give you a description of the project organization.

 Tools
 -----
 Here is what I am using on my machine:

-* Mac OS X 10.12.6
+* Ubuntu 16.04.5 LTS
-* Java 1.8.0_77
+* Java 1.8.0_201
-* Apache Maven 3.5.3 (installed using Macports)
+* Apache Maven 3.3.9 (installed using Macports)
-* Alfresco Maven SDK 3.0.1 (No download necessary)
+* Alfresco Maven SDK 4.0 (No download necessary)

 By default, when you create an Alfresco project using the Alfresco Maven SDK the project will be configured to depend on the latest stable Alfresco Community Edition build.

 An IDE is optional.
 Most people working with Alfresco use IntelliJ, Eclipse, or something similar.

 Project Organization
 --------------------